PeteAdamBialecki/PeteAdamBialecki.github.io/extra-javascript-stuff/03-advanced-techniques/02-event-handlers/event-handlers.md

     - Return false from event handler

-    - Call preventDefualt() on the event
+    - Call preventDefault() on the event

     - Call stopPropagation() on the event

     - Call stopImmediatePropagation() on the event

+- Multiple handlers can be attached for the same event

+- jQuery provides methods to determine if the state of the event has been changed

+        .isPropagationStopped()
+        .isImmediatePropagationStopped()
+        .isDefaultPrevented()